Long-Range Feedback Spiking Network Captures Dynamic and Static Representations of the Visual Cortex under Movie Stimuli: Experiments

-To investigate the importance of dynamic representations on representational similarity, following Section \ref{sec.dynamic_quantification}, we compare the experimental results of SEW-ResNet18 and R-SEW-ResNet18 trained on the UCF101 (Figure \ref{fig.stimulus_shuffle}).
-As the curves in the main plot show, the representational similarity between SNNs and the mouse visual cortex is lower than the original similarity whenever the frame order is disrupted and the similarity decreases as the level of chaos increases.
-The order shuffling makes the movie frames discontinuous and breaks the original temporal relationships, leading to an alteration in the dynamic representations of SNNs.
-Considering that in TSRSA we align the frame stimuli of the network and visual cortex representation matrices, the decrease in similarity is mostly caused by the dissimilar dynamic representations and is not related to the static representations.
+For the experiments of shuffling movie frames to change dynamic information, we compare the results of LoRaFB-SNet and SEW-ResNet trained on UCF101 (Figure \ref{fig.results2}A) to investigate the importance of brain-like dynamic representations for modeling the visual cortex.
+As the curves in the main plot show, any alteration from the original frame order results in a lower TSRSA score between models and the mouse visual cortex than the original score, and the score decreases as the level of chaos increases.
+Frame shuffling disrupts the continuity and temporal structures of the movie, leading to changes in dynamic representations of models.
+Considering that we align representation matrices of models and the visual cortex along the movie frame dimension when applying TSRSA, the decrease in similarity is mostly attributed to variations in dynamic representations, while the effect of static representations is negligible.

-Furthermore, comparing the curves of drop rate between SEW-ResNet18 and R-SEW-ResNet18, we find out that the drop rate of R-SEW-ResNet18 increases with the level of chaos and eventually reaches a staggering 45.8\%.
-However, the drop rate of SEW-ResNet18 is consistently lower than that of R-SEW-ResNet18 and the maximum is even less than 9\%.
+Furthermore, by comparing drop rate curves between LoRaFB-SNet and SEW-ResNet, we find out that the drop rate of LoRaFB-SNet increases with the level of chaos and eventually reaches a staggering \(46.5\%\).
+However, the drop rate of SEW-ResNet is consistently lower than that of LoRaFB-SNet and the maximum is even lower than \(9\%\).
 These results reveal two significant findings.
-Firstly, the mouse visual cortex does not view movie frames as independent visual stimuli, and its neuronal population responses contain copious dynamic representations, rather than being dominated by static representations.
-R-SEW-ResNet18 trained on the UCF101 captures biological dynamic representations very well and is sensitive to the dynamic information.
-Even small perturbations on temporal features can cause large changes in its representations.
-Secondly, although SEW-ResNet18 is trained on a movie dataset, the vast majority of its representations depend on static information.
-Therefore, its representational similarity is not much affected when the temporal relationships of the input stimuli are ruined.
-In conclusion, the recurrent module greatly improves the ability of SNNs to capture temporal features and may provide new insights into the movie information processing mechanisms of the biological visual system.
+First, our model captures biological dynamic representations very well and is sensitive to disruptions in dynamic information.
+Second, although SEW-ResNet is also trained on a video dataset, the vast majority of its representations depend on static rather than dynamic information.
+Therefore, its similarity score is less affected by temporal structure distortions.
+In addition, we perform the same experiment on CORnet that also has recurrent connections (Figure \ref{fig.result4_appendix}A of Appendix \ref{appendix.dynamic_static}), which shows a similar result to our model.
+In conclusion, these results underscore the superior capability of LoRaFB-SNet, due to its long-range feedback connections, to capture temporal relationships and represent dynamic information in a more context-dependent manner, which is likely to be the potentially crucial mechanism for processing movie stimuli in the mouse visual cortex.